David Bowen BSc Hons

 Implemented TM1 on Cloud in two months.

-Learnt how to negotiate the technical and legal clearance processes in IBM to release software to the novel cloud environment.
+Learned how to negotiate the technical and legal clearance processes in IBM to release software to the novel cloud environment.

 Worked extensively with our QC department to verify the offering worked.
 I was on the hook to determine the cause of problems and determine if they were cloud-related (so I could fix them) or if they were product-related.

-Senior Software Engineer: IBM (2008 to 2013)
+Senior Software Engineer: IBM (2008 - 2013)

 2010 - 2013